iricigor/GitActionsTest2/Sample.md

 ## Section 1

-Merged text from first section will be something completly new!
+Merged text from first section will be something completely new!

 ## Section 2